-For younger children, I recommend using the large ornament template and a 1/8″ hole punch to pre-punch the holes, like the classic sewing cards.
-You could also use a light pencil or pen to mark the places were they should sew, but the needle can be difficult to get through the felt for little hands, and pre-punching makes it much easier so they can focus on the sewing and not forcing the needle through!
+I recommend using the large ornament template and a 1/8″ hole punch for younger children to pre-punch the holes, like the classic sewing cards.
+You could also use a light pencil or pen to mark where they should sew, but the needle can be difficult to get through the felt for little hands, and pre-punching makes it much easier to focus on the sewing and not force the needle through!

 - matching embroidery thread